The Summer 2025 Application deadline is February 3, 2025

 We take day trips to other museums and historic sites in June and July.

-A completed final paper and presentation of findings at the closing exercises is the ticket onto the van that transports fellows on an exciting, eight-day field excursion to museums and historic sites across the Northeast.
-The 2024 trip will leave Deerfield on Sunday, July 28 and return to Deerfield on Sunday, August 4.
+A completed final paper and presentation of findings at the closing exercises is the ticket onto the van that transports Fellows on an exciting, weeklong field excursion to museums and historic sites across the Northeast.
+The 2024 trip will leave Deerfield on Monday, July 28 and return to Deerfield on Saturday, August 2.

 Greenfield, bordering Deerfield to the north, has a small downtown about five minutes away by car that includes a locally-owned department store, a food co-op with bakery, two grocery superstores and several national chain drugstores.
 Franklin Medical Center in Greenfield, a ten-minute drive from the museum, is the closest hospital.
 Restaurants, coffee shops, bakeries, book stores, are available not only in Greenfield, but also in the towns of Amherst (home to Amherst College, Hampshire College and UMass), Hadley (site of several mall complexes) and Northampton (home to Smith College).
 These towns are a 20-minute drive south on nearby I-91 and route 116.

-The Historic Deerfield Summer Fellowship Program celebrated its 60th anniversary in 2016
+The Historic Deerfield Summer Fellowship Program began in 1956.

 Deerfield, Massachusetts, is located one hour north of Bradley International Airport in Windsor Locks, CT.
 The scenic historic village of Deerfield is home to Historic Deerfield, Inc. and the Pocumtuck Valley Memorial Association; the region’s many historic museums and houses, educational institutions, cultural centers, and state parks make it a year-round tourist destination.

-• What’s a typical day like for an Historic Deerfield Summer Fellow?
+What’s a typical day like for a Summer Fellow?

 Each week is generally a mix of activities that includes attending hands-on seminars and workshops, training and leading tours, and working on individual research projects.
 After the first few weeks, some weeks include a day excursion to other museums.
-No one day is exactly like another, but if you are interested in learning more, click here for sample weeks from the 2023 program.
+No one day is exactly like another, but if you are interested in learning more, click here for a sample week from the 2024 program.

-The program stocks the Creelman kitchen with self-serve breakfast foods.
-The program provides lunch and dinner, both of which are eaten communally at Creelman, except in the case of special dinners and other programs where meals are included, for example, during the Dublin Seminar for New England Folklife which takes place in June at Historic Deerfield.
+The program stocks the Champney House kitchen with self-serve breakfast foods.
+The program provides lunch and dinner, both of which are eaten communally at Champney, except in the case of special dinners and other programs where meals are included, for example, during the Dublin Seminar for New England Folklife which takes place in June at Historic Deerfield.

 Students with special food preferences or allergies are asked to alert the Director.
 This information is shared with the staff of the Deerfield Inn and the Assistant Tutor.

-A washer and dryer are available to fellows at the Creelman House.
+A washer and dryer, as well as detergent, are available to fellows at the Champney House.

-Yes, fellows should bring a personal computer/laptop.
-Fellows have access to a printer at Creelman and at the Flynt Center of Early New England Life.
+Yes, Fellows should bring a personal computer/laptop.
+Fellows have access to a printer at Champney House and at the Flynt Center of Early New England Life.
 We suggest bringing a flash drive(s) in the event a PC does not interface successfully with different printers.
+We also suggest bringing a power strip.

-WiFi is available at the Historic Deerfield/PVMA Memorial Libraries, the Creelman House, and inside Historic Deerfield’s Flynt Center of Early New England Life.
-The Deerfield Inn also has WiFi.
+Wi-Fi is available at the Historic Deerfield/PVMA Memorial Libraries, the Champney House, and inside Historic Deerfield’s Flynt Center of Early New England Life.
+The Deerfield Inn also has Wi-Fi.

 It is perfectly fine for fellows to bring a car.
 Although not necessary, many students find it convenient, and there is ample parking available.
 Some students like to bring a bicycle.
 Again, this comes under the heading of handy to have but by no means essential.
 The mile-long village Street on which Historic Deerfield’s buildings are located is a quintessential walking environment.